isi-vista/adam/docs/adding_an_object.rst

    )

 It is important to be careful with how you define the object's schema.
 You may accidentally define an object that is very similar to an existing object, which may confuse the learners.
-This happened, for example, when `watermelon` was added to the ontology: The learner could not distinguish watermelons from balls.
+This happened, for example, when :code:`watermelon` was added to the ontology: The learner could not distinguish watermelons from balls.
 If you are not specifically testing the learners' ability to distinguish similar things, make sure your new object has a schema that is sufficiently distinct from other similar objects.